The Journal of Biogeography uses a structured abstract. Here are a few pointers on how to write one that will delight editors, reviewers, and readers.

 The structured abstract (length guides are approximate, and must total ≤300 words):

-Aim: A contextual statement explaining the general area of study and issue at hand.
-A statement of your aim in this study such as the principal research question(s) or hypothesis/hypotheses.
+Aim: A contextual statement explaining (1) the conceptual/theoretical context for the study, (2) the major knowledge gap to be filled, and (3) the specific aim of the study.
+The specific aim may be the principal research question(s) or hypothesis/hypotheses.
 (Approximate length: two to three sentences [40–50ish words].)

 Location: The name of the area, place, region.
 (Approximate length: one or few words)